Corby Spirit and Wine

 Corby Spirit and Wine Limited is a Canadian alcohol manufacturing and distribution company.
 It was founded in 1859 in Corbyville, Ontario.
 As of 2008, the company is 46% owned by Pernod Ricard.
 The company distills several Canadian specialities, as well as marketing Pernod Ricard's products in Canada.
 Corby is listed on the Toronto Stock Exchange under the trading symbols CSW.A and CSW.B.

+Corby is known for funding free travel on the TTC on New Years Eve in Toronto.